 There are several water tanks on the trail for refilling water bottles.
 But water should be treated before use.

 5) Snorkel or Scuba Dive the Great Barrier Reef

-One of the top things to do in Airlie Beach for water lovers is to take to the ocean with a snorkel and fins and explore the ocean.
+One of the top day trips in Airlie Beach for water lovers is to take to the ocean with a snorkel and fins and explore the Great Barrier Reef.

-Located in the Coral Sea, there are tons of day trips offered by many outfitters where you’ll be able to see this world wonder for yourself.
+Located in the Coral Sea, there are tons of day trips from Airlie Beach offered by many tour companies where you’ll be able to see this world wonder for yourself.

-There are half-day snorkel trips that bring you out in between the Whitsunday Islands and provide the mask and fins (and stinger suits depending on the time of year) to get you ready to explore the deep blue below.
+You can choose one of the half-day snorkel trips that bring you out to the Whitsunday Islands.
+Most tours provide masks and fins (and stinger suits depending on the time of year).

-With trained instructors aboard the boat, you’ll be given all the equipment and details necessary for you to start your scuba journey, in one of the most beautiful parts of the ocean.
+With trained instructors aboard the boat, you’ll be given all the equipment and instructions necessary for you to start your scuba journey in one of the most beautiful parts of the ocean.

-But most tour operators take all necessary precautions to ensure that each visit leaves the Reef just as they found it.
+Most reputable day tour operators take all necessary precautions to ensure that the Reef is protected and respected by tourists.

 If you are in doubt of whether your tour company is responsible with the reef, please do your research and check reviews prior to giving them your business.